8 Quick And Easy Guitar Strumming Patterns Beginners Need To Know

 3/4 Time Signature – Gets three-quarter notes per measure, quarter note gets the beat.

-down-stroke symbol
+image of down-stroke symbol

 Down-stroke symbol